FAQ’s – Woodworm & Wet Rot

 - Wood Boring Weevil (Euophryum confine) Always found accompanying wet, rotting timber, boring along the grain, further weakening the structure.

 - House Longhorn Beetle (Hylotrupes bajulus).
 This very destructive wood boring insect is mainly found in Surrey and the surrounding areas although cases are often reported further afield.
-If left, it causes severe damage to.
+If left, it causes severe damage to softwood roof timbers, rapidly boring up and down the grain as it considerably weakens the structural strength of the timber, to the point of collapse

 - Death Watch Beetle (Xestobium rufovillosum) usually found affecting old, damp oak timbers of houses and churches throughout the country.

-Some cause more rapid damage than other, all need eradicating.
+Some cause more rapid damage than other but all need eradicating.
 If left untreated they can be highly destructive and ultimately affect the integrity of your property’s structure.
 Infestations often attack untreated roof and flooring timbers and can spread to other items such as furniture and joinery.

 The beetles’ larvae (woodworm) bore through the timber and then peppering them with holes as the adult beetles emerge from the wood.
 Over time, innumerable channels made by the larvae, weaken the tensile strength of the timber, which in extreme cases can cause floors and roofs to collapse and furniture to become brittle and crumble under pressure.